angular/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

   # (See [here](vm-setup--set-up-secrets.md) for more info.)
   --volume <host-secrets-dir>:/aio-secrets:ro \

-  # The uploaded build artifacts will stored to and served from this directory.
+  # The build artifacts and hosted previews will stored to and served from this directory.
   # (If you are using a persistent disk - as described [here](vm-setup--attach-persistent-disk.md) -
   #  this will be a directory inside the disk.)
   --volume <host-builds-dir>:/var/www/aio-builds \